cai0duque/cai0duque/README.md

 - contact@caioduque.dev
 ---

-Feel free to reach out if you have any questions or just want to connect!
+Don't hesitate to reach out if you'd like to connect or collaborate!